blocksds/sdk/docs/content/docs/internal/exit_to_loader.md

 end of RAM, in a location that has been predefined by the protocol.
 Then, the loader starts the application.

+This small binary blob is the "bootstub".
+It looks for a specific file in the filesystem and launches it.
+That's how the return happens: it isn't a return to the loader, it just boots the loader again.

-Important note: The bootstub routine of the NDS Homebrew Menu (which is used by other loaders) has a hardcoded return to a file named "BOOT.NDS" in the root of the filesystem.
-In a regular DS, it will look for the file in the flashcard.
-In a DSi, it will look for it in the SD card of the DSi.
-If you don't have a file called "BOOT.NDS" the system won't work.
+The bootstub routine of the NDS Homebrew Menu (which is used by other loaders) launches a file called "BOOT.NDS".
+In a DS this file must be in the root of the SD card of your flashcard.
+In a DSi this file must be in the root of the internal SD card slot.

+{{< callout type="warning" >}}
+If you don't have the expected "BOOT.NDS" file, the bootstub will fail.
+{{< /callout >}}

 ### 2. The application exits